Chapter 9: Inside the Wall

 “Wait, Roderick is your brother?”
 They were almost ten years apart in age.
 Maybe a little less, but still I was surprised by such an age difference.

 “Yes, mother had me when she was thirty and Roderick when she was twenty-one.
 We also have another sibling, Carry, who she had when she was twenty-four.
 But Carry has trained in engineering and lives with the solar panels that help provide power.
 She knows how to build them, maintain them, and fix them.
 She often has to go out suited up in a lead suit to protect her from radiation.
 But you won’t meet her.
 She lives with the other engineering apprentices.”
 She shrugged again.
-Shrugging seemed very popular amongst these people of the wall.
+Shrugging seemed very popular among these people of the wall.

 “What age do people of the wall normally marry at?”
 I was curious about their strange culture.